Filing a Nonresident State Tax Return

 Some states, such as Delaware, allow you to offset your nonresident income by your federal itemized deductions after adjusting for non-deductible items such as state and local taxes.
 These returns then have you multiply your actual tax liability by your "nonresident percentage" to come up with your tax liability as a nonresident.

 If You Moved During the Year

-You'll mostly likely have to file a part-year return instead of a nonresident return if you moved to another state during the year and this is the reason why you have income from two states.
-Many states have a separate tax form for part-year filers, but in others you'll simply check a box on the regular resident return indicating that you did not live in the state for the entire year.
+You'll most likely have to file a part-year return instead of a nonresident return if you moved to another state during the year and this is the reason why you have income from two states.
+Many states have a separate tax form for part-year filers, but in others, you'll simply check a box on the regular resident return indicating that you did not live in the state for the entire year.
 If your state does offer a part-year return, it should be noted with "PY" on the state's website where tax forms are made available.

 You'll still have to divide your income between the states.